willofdiamond/BehavioralCloning/writeup.md

 Data collection strategy
 ---
-I had quantified my data collection into 5 bins
+I had quantified my data collection into 5 bins, each bin consist of a CSV file with images name, steering angle  and their corresponding images.

-1) clockwise bin
+1. clockwise bin : Data taken by driving in clockwise track
-2) counter clockwise bin
+2. counter clockwise bin : Data taken by driving in counter-clockwise track
-3) Off road
-4) smooth curve
-5) missed curves
+3. Off road : Data gathered mostly from driving back to the road from the Off rode
+4. Smooth curve : Data gathered while making smooth turns along the curves
+5. Missed curves : Data gathered where the trained model fails

-I am checking the data distribution in each bin and creating a new csv file with unbiased data.
-This helps in creating a much better training dataset
+I am checking the data distribution in each bin and creating a CSV file with more balanced steering data.
+Later I am combining balanced CSV files from all the bin and creating a final analysis bin.
+This helps in creating a much balanced training dataset

-* Data collected on clockwise laps up to three along the track.
-* To avoid Driving left bias Counter-Clockwise driving data is also collected for up to three laps while maintaining the car on the center of the laps.
-* Data of getting on to the road from off the track is also added in to the data set up to two laps.
-* Data focused on smooth drive around the steep turns

-70 percentage of the data is used for training a=while the rest is used for testing.
+70 percentage of the data is used for training while the rest is used for testing.

 Data distribution histogram
 ---